SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Using a pre-created provider-specific volume

-The PubSub+ Software Event Broker Kubernetes deployment is expected to work with all [types of volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your environment supports.
+The Solace Event Broker Kubernetes deployment is expected to work with all [types of volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your environment supports.
 In this case provide the specifics on mounting it in a custom YAML fragment in `storage.customVolumeMount`.

 The following shows how to implement the [gcePersistentDisk example](//kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk); note how the portion of the pod manifest example after `{spec.volumes.name}` is specified:
 ```yaml